Insurer AIG says BlackRock will manage part of life and retirement unit's assets - NewsBreak

 Insurer AIG says BlackRock will manage part of life and retirement unit's assets

-(Reuters) - Insurer American International Group Inc said BlackRock Inc, the world’s largest asset manager, will manage $60 billion of its global investment portfolio and up to $90 billion of assets on behalf of its life and retirement business.
+March 28 (Reuters) - Insurer American International Group Inc (AIG.N) said BlackRock Inc (BLK.N), the world's largest asset manager, will manage $60 billion of its global investment portfolio and up to $90 billion of assets on behalf of its life and retirement business.

 BlackRock's Aladdin platform will provide investment management technology for both AIG as well as the life and retirement unit, the insurer said.